Freediving in Bali – Guide & Tips on when and where to go

 Pemuteran

-The northern coast of Bali is not that popular like the busy southern areas, therefore it is an excelent location for those who look for relaxation and some of the best freediving in Bali.
-The small village of Pemuteran a perfect place to stay: although it has developed a lot over the years, it is still remains a hidden gem that is visited mostly by divers, yoga teachers, retreat participants and nature lovers.
+The northern coast of Bali is not as popular as the busy southern areas, therefore it is an excellent location for those who look for relaxation and some of the best freediving in Bali.
+The small village of Pemuteran a perfect place to stay: although it has developed a lot over the years, it is still remains a hidden gem that is visited mostly by divers, yoga teachers, retreat participants, and nature lovers.

-Pemuteran is also known as the most eco-conscious dive region of the country.
+Pemuteran is also known as the most eco-conscious dive region in the country.
 Its dive sites are relatively untouched, therefore a wide variety of coral and fish species can be observed here.
 Moreover, in 2000, a coral nursery (Biorock project) was opened that is still being developed.
-This area gives home to thousands of species such as octopus, seahorses, turtles and rays.
+This area is home to thousands of species such as octopuses, seahorses, turtles, and rays.

 If you want to enjoy the slow side of the island and explore the most vibrant Bali freediving spots, make sure to spend some days in Pemuteran.
-When around, don’t miss out visiting the lively Menjangan Island marine reserve that is part of the Bali Barat National Park and features some of the best-preserved corals of the region.
+When around, don’t miss out visiting the lively Menjangan Island marine reserve which is part of the Bali Barat National Park and features some of the best-preserved corals in the region.

 Nusa Penida Island